ZONESTAR3D/Slicing-Guide/PrusaSlicer/readme.md

 --------
 ## :warning: Attention Please :warning:
-### :exclamation:Please pay attention to distinguish the hot end type you used is M4 (a mix color hot end) hot end or E4 (a Non-mix color) hot end.
+### :exclamation:Please pay attention to distinguish the hot end type what you used is M4 (mix color hot end) hot end or E4 (Non-mix color) hot end.
 If your printer has a M4 hot end, but you used a gcode file sliced by M4 hot end, it may cause block the hot end, vice versa. :exclamation:
 --------
 ## :book: Contents
 - [**Download software**](#1-download-prusaslicer-software-and-profiles)